-This policy has an accompanying implementation strategy which aimed to provide guidance for joint planning processes at the national and provincial levels over a three-year period, with the aim of closely aligning annual operational and business plans with the RMNCAH priorities as well as Ministry of Health and all-of government strategic priorities.
+This policy has an accompanying Implementation Strategy which aimed to provide guidance for joint planning processes at the national and provincial levels over a three-year period, with the aim to closely aligning annual operational and business plans with the RMNCAH priorities as well as MOH and all-of government strategic priorities.
 The aim was to align planned activities with agreed strategic priorities and identified intermediate and long-term RMNCAH health outcomes, as well as providing an outline of systems and processes for monitoring and reporting progress.

 4.2.4.
-Other national policies and plans relevant to SRHR
+Other National Policies and Plans Relevant to SRHR

-The Ministry of Health is also responsible for the Essential Drugs List 2014.
+The MOH is also responsible for the Essential Drugs List 2014.
 The list includes drugs relevant to maternal health including Oxytocin, Misoprostol, Methylergometrine, Magnesium Sulphate, Chlorhexidine, Amoxycillin, injectable antibiotics, corticosteroids, and other drugs and commodities relevant to sexual health including antiretroviral medicines, antifungal medicines, male and female condoms, oral hormonal contraceptives, injectable hormonal contraceptives, and copper-containing IUDs.
 While the implantable contraceptive Jadelle (levonorgestrel) is being used in Vanuatu, it is not on the Essential Drugs List.
 Vaccines included on this list do not include the HPV vaccine, though a national HPV vaccination program in Vanuatu is due to be implemented in 2021.